TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 ## HotSpot JVM arguments:

 - ## Garbage Collectors
-    There are many garbage collectors, out of which the Parallel collector, G1 garbage collector, Z garbage collector and Shenandoah garbage collector are best-suited for Minecraft.
+    There are many garbage collectors, out of which the Shenandoah garbage collector is best-suited for Minecraft.

-    - ### Parallel Garbage Collector
-        The parallel collector (also known as the throughput collector) performs minor collections in parallel, which can significantly reduce garbage collection overhead.
-        <br> The parallel collector can be enabled with the option ```-XX:+UseParallelGC```.
-It is best suited for systems with few threads.

-    - ### Garbage-First Garbage Collector
-        The Garbage-First (G1) garbage collector attempts to meet garbage collection (GC) pause time goals with high probability while achieving high throughput.
-        <br> The Garbage-First (G1) garbage collector is enabled using the command-line option ```-XX:+UseG1GC```.
-It is used by default in most launchers including the official one.

-    - ### Z Garbage Collector
-        The Z Garbage Collector, also known as ZGC, is a scalable low latency garbage collector designed to meet sub-millisecond max pause times, pause times that do not increase with the heap size and to handle heaps ranging from 8MB to 16TB in size.
-        <br> The Z Garbage Collector is enabled using the command-line option ```-XX:+UseZGC```.
-It isn’t supported in Java 8, so only use it for Minecraft versions 1.17 and above.

-    - ### Shenandoah Garbage Collector
-        Shenandoah is the low pause time garbage collector that reduces GC pause times by performing more garbage collection work concurrently with the running Java program.
-Garbage collecting a 200 GB heap, or a 2 GB heap should have the similar low pause behaviour.
+    It is a low pause time garbage collector that reduces GC pause times by performing more garbage collection work concurrently with the running Java program.
+Garbage collecting a 200 GB heap, or a 2 GB heap should have the similar low pause behaviour when using Shenandoah.
-        <br> The Shenandoah GC is enabled using the command-line option ```-XX:+UseShenandoahGC```.
+    It is enabled using the command-line option ```-XX:+UseShenandoahGC```.
 It does not ship in Oracle JDK builds, so you will have to use other vendors for your JDK builds like AdoptOpenJDK and Azul.

-    <br> For me the Shenandoah GC works best but I would recommend that you try all of them and see which works best on your system.
+    The default GC used is G1, but the G1GC can cause pretty big lag spikes when collecting large heaps.
+For this reason, I would recommend that you use the Shenandoah GC instead of the G1GC.
+When I tested Shenandoah with 4GB of RAM allocated, there were zero noticeable stutters caused by the GC.

 <hr>

 ## OpenJ9 JVM arguments: